Products

 Hypoaspis

 A soil-dwelling predatory mite that feeds on fungus gnats, thrips and other small soil-borne pests.
-Supplied in 1L tubes containing 20,000 mites (all stages).
+Supplied in tubs containing 20,000 mites (all stages).

 Buy more and save!